jotka/phone-catalog-app/README.md

 ```

 ## Code Styleguide
-* I am use [Standard JS](https://standardjs.com/) so all developer's code is formatted the same way.
+* I use [Standard JS](https://standardjs.com/) so all developer's code is formatted the same way.
 Please check [here](https://standardjs.com/#are-there-text-editor-plugins) how to enable it for your IDE